citp/privacy-policy-historical/g/ga/gam/gamesville.com.md

 ### Know the risks.

 Meeting new people in an online community (chat room, forum, newsgroup, message board, Web page, etc.) is one of the best things about the Internet, but you should always be careful about disclosing personal information such as an actual name, member name, email address, and so on.
 This information may be collected and used by others within the online community to send unsolicited email messages from other parties, outside the Lycos Network.
 Some of the messages you receive may be useful to you, but some may not.
 In an effort to curtail unsolicited email, Lycos blocks certain email addresses and domains from sending messages to email addresses at our domains.
+To request removal of your personal information from our online community, contact us at [privacy@lycos.com](mailto:privacy@lycos.com).
+In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.

 ### Educate yourself.

 Search the Web for as much information as you can about how to protect your privacy.
 Look for a privacy policy on the Web sites you visit.
-A good place to start is [TRUSTe](http://www.truste.org/) \-- an independent, non-profit organization with a mission to build trust and confidence in the Internet.
+A good place to start is [TRUSTe](http://www.truste.org/) \-- an independent organization with a mission to build trust and confidence in the Internet.
 The Federal Trade Commission has a great Web site with useful information on being a [Savvy Internet Traveler](http://www.ftc.gov/bcp/conline/pubs/online/sitesee.html) along with other [privacy initiatives](http://www.ftc.gov/privacy/index.html).
 Additional privacy resources can be found at by clicking on any of the following links

 **Department of Education: Parents Guide to the Internet**
 <http://www.ed.gov/pubs/parents/internet/>